superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 ANN algorithms like locality-sensitive hashing (LSH) and hierarchical navigable small world (HNSW) can provide a tunable balance between precision and speed.
 HNSW and other similar methods permit very high recall, approaching brute force levels but at faster speeds.

 ANN provides a crucial advantage over brute force search for large, high-dimensional datasets.
-[ANN benchmarks’ “Benchmarking Results”](https://ann-benchmarks.com/) demonstrate that brute force algorithms provide the highest precision but at a tradeoff cost of fewer QPS (queries per second).
+[ANN-benchmarks’ “Benchmarking Results”](https://ann-benchmarks.com/) demonstrate that brute force algorithms provide the highest precision but at a tradeoff cost of fewer QPS (queries per second).
 Hybrid approaches combining ANN and exact search (i.e., full scan) can provide both speed and accuracy.

 To select an ANN method appropriate to your application, you need to evaluate metrics like recall and latency in relation to the dataset scale, dimensionality, and data distribution requirements of your use case.